Frequently Asked Questions

-Refugees are men, women, and children who have fled war, persecution, and political upheaval in their home countries.
-A person becomes a “refugee” when he or she crosses a border to seek safety in another country.
+A refugee is someone who has been forced to flee his or her country because of persecution, war, or violence.
+A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.
 Refugees leave behind jobs, houses, and personal possessions and endure great hardship in their fight for safety and survival.
 Over three quarters of the world’s refugees are women and children.

 The 1951 UN Convention relating to the Status of Refugees defines a refugee as a person who “owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group, or political opinion, is outside the country of his nationality, and is unable to or, owing to such fear, is unwilling to avail himself of the protection of that country.”

 Q: How many refugees are there and where do they come from?